|Issue 3:||May 2020|

 She has also edited a print anthology, The Liberal Media Made Me Do It!
 Poetic Responses to NPR & PBS Stories (Nine Toes Press, 2014), and an e-anthology of ekphrastic poetry, Over the Moon: Birds, Beasts, and Trees (Celebrating the Photographs of Beth Moon), which was published online in 2016 as a special edition of Poemeleon Journal.

-⚡ Three Poems by Robbi Nester in Verse Virtual (January
+⚡ Three Poems by Robbi Nester in Verse Virtual (January 2020)

 ⚡ Law of Attraction, ekphrastic poem after Van Gogh’s Starry Night Over the Rhone, in Verse Virtual (May 2019)

 ⚡ Night Tunnel, ekphrastic poem after artwork by Robert Rhodes, in The Ekphrastic Review (21 April 2016)

 ⚡ The Locusts, ekphrastic poem after a collage of the same name by Mary Boxley Bullington, in The Ekphrastic Review (13 October 2015)

 was born in 1943 in Dolgellau, North Wales and now lives in Kent.
 Since 1971, he has been a professional artist and printmaker.
 A regular exhibitor at the Royal Academy and the Bankside Gallery (home of The Royal Society of Painter-Etchers), he has also exhibited in Europe, Canada, New Zealand, the USA, and Japan.
 His work is held in many private and public collections, including the Tate Gallery, Arts Council, British Council, Greenwich Museum, Edinburgh Education Authority, Liverpool University, and Loughborough College of Education.
 He was elected a Fellow of the Royal Society of Painter-Etchers in 1982.